-Ultrasonography in the choice of surgical tactics for pyogenic granulomas of the skin in children: a clinical observation
+Ultrasonography in choosing a surgical tactics for removing pyogenic granulomas of the skin in children: a clinical observation

 Cite item